 In the heart of Los Glaciares National Park, Estancia Cristina is a comfortable home-base with delicious Patagonian cuisine.

 Riding out of Estancia Cristina allows for greater exploration of the forests, lakes and glaciers of the area.

 I stood for a long time staring at the vista.
 It was cold, it was windy, I smelled like horse, and I still had to ride down the steep trail, which I was not looking forward to.
 I thought about the endless miles we’d hiked, the number of times it had gone from T-shirt warm weather to windy and freezing cold.
 At that moment I realized that for two weeks my mind had stopped whirling – no more committee meetings going on in my head, no worrying about what I needed to do or what I hadn’t yet done.

 For once, my mind was free of clutter.
 The vast, desolate landscape of Patagonia had been my reset button.

 Since 1982, a pioneer of travel to remote and challenging destinations, Geographic Expeditions, www.geoex.com, has offered a varied portfolio of overland tours, treks, walks, and expeditionary voyages to the world’s most astonishing places.
 Margie Goldsmith’s 16-day “Into Patagonia” touring and walking trip is among those astonishing places.
-Each year, Patagonia departures are scheduled in January, February, March, November and December.
-Price is about US$6,000, including accommodations, most meals, expert guiding and all ground transport.
-Buenos Aires, Argentina is the start and finish of the tour.
+Beginning in Santiago, Chile and ending in Buenos Aires, Argentina, the Patagonia departures are scheduled for the southern hemisphere summer months with long daylight hours.
+Inclusions are accommodations, most meals, expert guiding and all ground transport.

 Read more Travel with a Challenge feature articles by Margie Goldsmith: